Teev-dev/DateCalculatorPlus/README.md

 # Date Calculator Plus

-Date Calculator Plus is a Google Chrome extension that allows users to calculate future or past dates based on working days for the UK, US, and Australia.
+Date Calculator Plus is a Google Chrome extension that allows users to calculate future or past dates based on working days for various countries.
 It also provides functionality to calculate the number of working days between two dates.

 ## Features

 - Calculate future or past dates based on a given number of working days
 - Calculate the number of working days between two dates
-- Support for three countries: United Kingdom, United States, and Australia
+- Support for multiple countries with their respective public holidays
 - Automatic handling of weekends and public holidays
 - User-friendly interface with intuitive controls
+- Country search functionality
+- Display of country flags

 ## Installation